History of the Youth Symphony of Southern Oregon

 The YSSO is a nonprofit 501(c)(3) organization.
 Revenue is generated through contributions and annual gifts from individuals and businesses, foundation and agency grants, nominal tuition, ticket sales and special events.

-The YSSO has one full-time and three part-time professional staff members.
+The YSSO has one full-time and five part-time professional staff members.
 A volunteer governing board of community members guides the YSSO.
-A volunteer steering committee helps recruit, organize and manage volunteers throughout the year.
+Volunteer coordinators help recruit, organize and manage volunteers throughout the year.

 The office of the YSSO is located in Medford.